nevrome/HAAM.poseidon.intro.1h.2024/README.md

 > [!TIP]
 > We also built a little website to browse this data directly: https://www.poseidon-adna.org/#/archive_explorer

-2. Downloading packages from the server
+2. Download packages from the server

 ```bash
 # the fetch subcommand